 Megalodon Teeth - Earliest Ancestors

 Buried Treasure Fossils offers top quality and rare Megalodon Ancestor teeth from Kazakhstan and Morocco.
-These are earliest predeccessors of the Megalodon that lead to the evolution of the Auriculatus shark (Carcharocles auriculatus).
+These are earliest predeccessors of the Megalodon that lead to the evolution of the Auriculatus shark (Otodus auriculatus).
 Species include Otodus obliquus (non-serate), Otodus mugodzharicus (partially serrated), and Otodus aksuaticus (partially serrated).
 Authenticity guaranteed.
 Note - Also see our Otodus Shark Tooth catalog.

-- Otodus aksuaticus (Partial serrated)$450.00
+1. Otodus aksuaticus (Partial serrated)

-A very rare, early Otodus aksuaticus upper jaw, anterior tooth from Aktulagay, western Kazakhstan.
+very rare, early Otodus aksuaticus upper jaw, anterior tooth from Aktulagay, western Kazakhstan.
 A transitional tooth leading to C. auriculatus (see detailed discussion below) which leads to Megalodon.
 A November Fossil of the Month.
 The bourlette is complete.
 Tooth exhibits small serrations along the lower 1/2 of the crown and fine serrations to the tip.
 These teeth exhibit very good color, gloss, and preservation.
 A rare, early Eocene Auriculatus transition tooth.
 A very challenging tooth to find when building a Megalodon evolutionary set!
 No repair.
 Authenticity guaranteed.
 This western Kazakhstan site is one of the few places in the world where the Otodus to Auriculatus transition can be found in adjacent layers.
 Note - This is my last offering of Aktluagay teeth.

 K541 SIZE: 2-5/16"